jasonsbeer/Amiga-2000-EATX/README.md

 <img src="/Images/rev11-ks.jpg" width="250">

-July 14, 2021 - Today I was able to confirm the Zorro 2 bus and coprocessor slot are working.
+July 14, 2021 - Over the last two days I was able to confirm the Zorro 2 bus and coprocessor slot are working.
 I am currently running a Supra Wordsync SCSI card, a Commodore A2630 accelerator, and a [Pi HDMI video card](https://github.com/jasonsbeer/Amiga-HDMI-Through-Hole).
 AIBB can be seen on the screen.
 I allowed the Amiga 2000 EATX to run for several hours without a single issue.
+I have tested both an Amiga floppy drive and a Gotek floppy emulator with great success.
+The keyboard is connected and working well (with a bodge).
 The only items left to test are the parallel port and real time clock.

 <img src="/Images/aibb.jpg" width="500">